rodrigo1995vav/SOMOSMAS-client/README.md

-# Server Base - Proyecto ONG
+# CLIENT Base - Proyecto ONG

 This is the client side of the WebApp SOMOS MAS

-# Link server
+# Link to server repository

 https://github.com/rodrigo1995vav/SOMOSMAS-server